eloygarcia/RadboudCompression/Readme.md

 The FE compression is performed using [NiftySim v.2.5.1](https://sourceforge.net/projects/niftysim/).
 > :warning: This is the most important but the most outdated part.

+NiftySim and the reconstruction algorithm uses CUDA, to speed up the process.

 ### Current situation